gsingh003/elevator-rs/README.md

 1. Clone the repository
 2. Run the project with `cargo run`

 The program will start with three elevator threads and a controller.
-You can modify and add more levators or change the type of requests being made in the `main` function if you wish.
+You can modify and add more elevators or change the type of requests being made in the `main` function if you wish.